Michael Marra (politician): Political career

+Marra backed the UK Government’s decision to introduce means-testing for the Winter Fuel Payment, voting in the Scottish Parliament against calls to reverse the decision.

+He is a member of the Fabian Society's executive committee.

 Injury Time campaign

 Since 2021, Marra has been campaigning for Alzheimer's disease in footballers to be classed as an industrial disease.
 A study carried out for the Football Association and the Professional Footballers’ Association in 2019 discovered that there was a five-fold increase in Alzheimer’s disease among the former players.

 Marra had said: “The Scottish Government must recognise that these injuries are a form of industrial disease and allow these players to access the support they need, and deserve.”

 Personal life

 Michael Marra is married and has three children.
+His sister is the former Scottish Labour MSP Jenny Marra, and his uncle is the Dundonian folk singer Michael Marra, who died in 2012.

 He is a lifelong Dundee United supporter.

-His uncle is the Dundonian folk singer Michael Marra, who died in 2012.

-Michael Marra has an interest in the history and writings of Abraham Lincoln.